Leomedina/Leomedina/README.md

 ## Quick Bits:

-🔭 I’m currently erolled in Springboard's Software Engineering program and working on Considered Collectively, a web app that allows people to follow current legislation in the United States Congress.
+🔭 I’m currently finishing Springboard's Software Engineering program and working on Considered Collectively, a web app that allows people to follow current legislation in the United States Congress.

 🌱 I’m currently learning Node and React.